SmartBear/hiptest-api-documentation/source/includes/_folders.md

 ```

 This endpoint retrieves all folders of a given project.
-<aside class="warning"> Note that this endpoint will only return the attributes of the folders
+<aside class="warning"> Note that this endpoint will only return the attributes of folders
 and not their elements (scenarios and subfolders)</aside>

 ### URL Parameters